wjakob/nanobind/docs/ndarray.rst

 interpreted as follows:

-- :cpp:enumerator:`rv_policy::automatic` causes the array to be copied when it has no owner and when ti is not already associated with a Python object.
+- :cpp:enumerator:`rv_policy::automatic` causes the array to be copied when it has no owner and when it is not already associated with a Python object.

 - :cpp:enumerator:`rv_policy::automatic_reference` and
   :cpp:enumerator:`rv_policy::reference`